RenderKit/embree/doc/src/api.md

 mask and the ray.
-To operate on packets of 4 rays, the CPU has to support SSE, to operate on packets of 8 rays, the CPU has to support AVX-256, and to operate on packets of 16 rays, the CPU has to support the Xeon Phi instructions.
+To operate on packets of 4 rays, the CPU has to support SSE, to operate on packets of 8 rays, the CPU has to support AVX-256, and to operate on packets of 16 rays, the CPU has to support the Xeon Phi™ instructions.
 Additionally, the required ISA has to be enabled in Embree at compile time to use the desired packet size.

 Finding the closest hit distance is done through the `rtcIntersect` functions.
 These get the activity mask, the scene, and a ray as input.
 The user has to initialize the ray origin (`org`), ray direction (`dir`), and ray segment (`tnear`, `tfar`).
-The ray segment has to be in the range [0,inf], thus ranges that start behind the ray origin are not valid, but ranges can reach to infinity.
+The ray segment has to be in the range $[0, inf)$, thus ranges that start behind the ray origin are not valid, but ranges can reach to infinity.
 The geometry ID (`geomID` member) has to get initialized to `RTC_INVALID_GEOMETRY_ID` (-1).
 If the scene contains instances, also the instance ID (`instID`) has to get initialized to `RTC_INVALID_GEOMETRY_ID` (-1).
-If the scene contains linear motion blur, also the ray time (`time`) has to get initialized to a value in the range [0,1].
+If the scene contains linear motion blur, also the ray time (`time`) has to get initialized to a value in the range $[0, 1]$.
 If ray masks are enabled at compile time, also the ray mask (`mask`) has to get initialized.
 After tracing the ray, the hit distance (`tfar`), geometry normal (`Ng`), local hit coordinates (`u`, `v`), geometry ID (`geomID`), and primitive ID (`primID`) are set.
 If the scene contains instances, also the instance ID (`instID`) is set, if an instance is hit.
-The geometry ID corresponds to the ID returned at creation time of the hit geometry, and the primitive ID corresponds to the nth primitive of that geometry, e.g. nth triangle.
+The geometry ID corresponds to the ID returned at creation time of the hit geometry, and the primitive ID corresponds to the $n$th primitive of that geometry, e.g.
+$n$th triangle.
 The instance ID corresponds to the ID returned at creation time of the instance.

 The following code properly sets up a ray and traces it through the
 scene: